 29. See a Mermaid

 Again, there are all kinds of things in Las Vegas!
-At the Silverton Casino, you can view a 117,000-gallon aquarium that houses many tropical fish, and yes, mermaids.
+At the Silverton Casino, you can view a 117,000-gallon aquarium that houses numerous tropical fish and mermaids.

-The mermaids swim several times a day, so click here for a current schedule.
+The mermaids swim several times daily, so click here for a current schedule.

 30. Visit a Chocolate Factory

 The Ethel M Chocolate Factory is a great way to spend a few hours in Las Vegas.
 Ethel M has been making chocolate for over 100 years.

 Take a self-guided tour of the Ethel M Chocolate Factory, and then take a self-guided tour of the cactus garden before you leave.

 Recommended Tour: Walking Food Tour of Downtown Las Vegas

 31. Biggest Golden Nugget in Existence